 What sort of country would compel you to flee it, draw you back ten years later, then force you away yet again after two decades?
-Masha Gessen knows the answer all too well, having dedicated her career to writing and reporting about Russian society from both within and outside her native country.
+Masha Gessen knows the answer all too well, having dedicated their career to writing and reporting about Russian society from both within and outside their native country.
 A true polymath, Gessen’s wide-ranging books and articles cover mathematics, history, human rights, counterterrorism, and much more.

 Masha joined Tyler in New York City to answer his many questions about Russia: why was Soviet mathematics so good?
 What was it like meeting with Putin?
 Why are Russian friendships so intense?
 Are Russian women as strong as the stereotype suggests — and why do they all have the same few names?
 Is Russia more hostile to LGBT rights than other autocracies?
 Why did Garry Kasparov fail to make a dent in Russian politics?
 What did The Americans get right that Chernobyl missed?
 And what’s a good place to eat Russian food in Manhattan?